 top of page

-Anita Nahal Arya, Ph.D., is an educator and writer.
+Dr. Anita Nahal Arya, is an educator and writer.
 She has worked in higher education, both in teaching and administration, at various universities for over thirty years.
 She's been a Fulbright scholar and an NEH fellowship awardee among other laurels in her academic career.
 She has published, presented papers and seminars, and created numerous workshops in her discipline of history.

-On the creative side, Anita is a poet, novelist, flash fictionist, and children's book writer.
-A two-time Pushcart Prize-nominated Indian American author. she won the Nissim Prize for Excellence in Literature for her poetry-prose novel, drenched thoughts in 2024.
+Nominated twice for the Pushcart Prize (22, 23), Anita won the Nissim Prize for Excellence in Literature for her poetry-prose novel, drenched thoughts in 2024.
 Anita was a finalist for the Tagore Literary Prize in 2023 for her fourth ekphrastic prose poetry collection, Kisses at the espresso bar (Kelsay, 2022).
 Her third prose poetry collection, What’s wrong with us Kali women?
 (Kelsay, 2021), was nominated by Cyril Dabydeen, poet laureate emeritus, Ottawa, Canada, as the best poetry book, 2021, for British Ars Notoria and is mandatory reading in a multicultural society course at Utrecht University, the Netherlands.
-Her novel, drenched thoughts is also prescribed in the same course and university.
+Anita's latest book is, Animals-Prose poems on sentiency, decency and indecency (Kelsay, 2025) which focusses on the mistreatment of animals.

 Anita Nahal Profile Image.jpeg